-- Location of the equipment must be such as to: - Ensure safe operation - Facilitate repair - Protect against vibration, moisture, temperature, excessive current/voltage - Minimize water intrusion from windows broken by heavy seas - Located at the operating station - A satellite communication system is an acceptable substitute for 2 - 27.5 MHz radios. - Digital cellular phones may not substitute radios that operate in the 2 - 27.5 MHz range.
+- Location of the equipment must be such as to: - Ensure safe operation - Facilitate repair - Protect against vibration, moisture, temperature, excessive current/voltage - > Minimize water intrusion from windows broken by heavy seas - Located at the operating station - A satellite communication system is an acceptable substitute for 2 27.5MHz radios. - Digital cellular phones may not substitute radios that operate in the 2-27.5 MHz range. - A 4 20MHz radio installed before Sept.
+15, 1991, may be used in lieu of a 2 -27.5MHz radio.